allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Provide constructive feedback and propose solutions for issues faced.
     * Receive feedback and discuss how it could be used to improve future projects and assignments.
     * Respect the results of a postmortem that the group has decided.
+    * Receive feedback as a team, to prevent singling out.

 * Unacceptable Conduct (U):
   * Members shall not